zandbelt/pingfederate-proxy/README.md

 2. install the Agentless Integration Kit 1.2

-3. copy the proxy.war directory in server/default/deploy (using cp -r)
+3. copy the proxy.war directory and the proxy.jar file in server/default/deploy (using cp -r)

 4. configure one IDP and one SP Reference ID adapter with the settings below